top of page

 Symphonic Orchestra

-Commissioned by Cincinnati Symphony, EUA, 2018.
+Commissioned by the Cincinnati Symphony, USA, 2018.

 Radioaxial was composed using radially and axially symmetrical chords and scales.